AmrGanz/MGR/README.md

-# MGR "Must Gather Reader" <- not the final name
+# MGR "Must Gather Reader"
-A TUI interface to navigate and view OpenShift 4 must-gather files.
+MGR "_not the final name_" is a simple TUI interface to navigate and view OpenShift 4 must-gather files.

 # How to run it:
 - Download and run the executable file "mgr":